 See also links to lifelong learning / adult education and college planning.
-See LearningExpress Library for test preparation materials for career-specific licensing exams or civil service and military tests.
+See LearningExpress Library database for test preparation materials for career-specific licensing exams or civil service and military tests.

 Provides a central resource from which you can explore different careers; learn or enhance your resume-writing and interviewing techniques; compare salary information; search for jobs; find education and training; or locate federal and state offices for training, economic or job-searching assistance.
 Sponsored by the U.S. Department of Labor, Employment and Training Administration.